Vibe-Editor/backend/docs/api/image-to-video.md

 ## Notes

-- The `id` parameter should be a valid S3 key pointing to an existing image
+- The `imageS3Key` parameter should be a valid S3 key pointing to an existing image
+- The `segmentId` parameter should be a unique identifier for tracking and organizing the generation
 - Images are automatically converted to base64 for processing
 - Generated videos are stored in S3 with automatic key generation
 - All generations are logged for audit and debugging purposes